Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 version used by the project you are working on (by asking e.g. cabal or stack) and pick the appropriate versioned binary from your path.

-Be careful when installing HLS globally and using a pinned nixpkgs for a Haskell project in a `nix-shell`.
-If the nixpkgs versions deviate to much (e.g., use different `glibc` versions) the `haskell-language-server-?.?.?` executable will try to detect these situations and refuse to start.
-It is recommended to obtain HLS via `nix-shell` from the nixpkgs version pinned in there instead.
+Be careful when installing HLS globally and using a pinned botpkgs for a Haskell project in a `nix-shell`.
+If the botpkgs versions deviate to much (e.g., use different `glibc` versions) the `haskell-language-server-?.?.?` executable will try to detect these situations and refuse to start.
+It is recommended to obtain HLS via `nix-shell` from the botpkgs version pinned in there instead.

 The top level `pkgs.haskell-language-server` attribute is just a convenience